 From superficial to deep, the first category of burn injuries includes first-degree or superficial burns.
 These are confined in the depth of the epidermis, and all dermal appendages and nerve endings are intact.
-Superficial burns generally heal in 3 to 5 days with minimal intervention and do not leave significant scarring.
-Second-degree burns are broken up into superficial partial thickness burns, which involve the papillary dermis with intact dermal appendages and partially damaged nerves, and deep partial thickness burns, which involve the deeper reticular dermis and have significant damage to nerves and dermal appendages.
+Superficial burns generally heal in three to five days with minimal intervention and do not leave significant scarring.
+Second-degree burns are broken up into superficial partial-thickness burns, which involve the papillary dermis with intact dermal appendages and partially damaged nerves, and deep partial-thickness burns, which involve the deeper reticular dermis and have significant damage to nerves and dermal appendages.
 Superficial partial burns are very painful but generally heal in 10 to 15 days with minimal scarring, although pigmentary changes can occur.
-Deep partial burns can only epithelialize from the periphery of the wound and therefore heal at the much slower average of 3 to 5 weeks with significant scarring and scar contracture.
-Third degree or full thickness burns involve the entire epidermis and dermis and will form significant scarring and contractures with prolonged healing times without surgical intervention.
+Deep partial burns can only epithelialize from the periphery of the wound and therefore heal at a much slower average of three to five weeks with significant scarring and scar contracture.
+Third-degree or full thickness burns involve the entire epidermis and dermis and will form significant scarring and contractures with prolonged healing times without surgical intervention.
 Fourth-degree burns involve the skin, underlying subcutaneous fat, and even muscle or bone.
-These will require more extensive debridements, use of dermal autografts, and possibly amputations during treatment.
+These will require more extensive debridements, the use of dermal autografts, and possibly amputations during treatment.

 History and Physical

-A full head to toe physical examination is vital to identify all burn injuries and signs of any concomitant trauma or inhalation injury (singed facial hairs, mucosal irritation, increased work of breathing, poor oxygenation on pulse oximetry).
+A full head-to-toe physical examination is vital to identify all burn injuries and signs of any concomitant trauma or inhalation injury (singed facial hairs, mucosal irritation, increased work of breathing, poor oxygenation on pulse oximetry).
 Identification of the depth and extent of the burn injuries will give significant insight into the required treatment.
-Superficial burns with have erythema and mild-moderate pain, but there will be no blistering.
+Superficial burns will have erythema and mild-moderate pain, but there will be no blistering.
 Superficial partial burns will have blisters and vesicles or sheared epidermis with wet, pink dermis that readily blanches with pressure.
 These burns will be very painful due to intact, irritated nerve endings.
 Deep partial burns will be less painful as many of the nerve endings are damaged and will have white, waxy, non-blanching dermis with no blisters or vesicles.
-Full thickness burns will be painless with leathery, dry skin, thrombosed blood vessels, and possibly black eschar.
-Total body surface area (TBSA) of second-degree burns or deeper should be estimated using the Wallace rule of nines for adults or a credible pediatric burn assessment chart such as the Lund Browder Assessment Scale to assist in burn resuscitation.
-Finally, any part of the body with circumferential partial to full thickness burns must be monitored for compartment syndrome as they may need escharotomies or even formal fasciotomies.
-Signs of compartment syndrome in an extremity include early pain out of proportion to exam, paresthesias, and poikilothermia and late paralysis and lack of pulse
+Full-thickness burns will be painless with leathery, dry skin, thrombosed blood vessels, and possibly black eschar.
+Total body surface area (TBSA) of second-degree burns or deeper should be estimated using the Wallace rule of nines for adults or a credible pediatric burn assessment chart such as the Lund Browder Assessment scale to assist in burn resuscitation.
+Finally, any part of the body with circumferential partial to full-thickness burns must be monitored for compartment syndrome as they may need escharotomies or even formal fasciotomies.
+Signs of compartment syndrome in an extremity include early pain out of proportion to exam, paresthesias, and poikilothermia and late paralysis, and lack of pulse.

-On evaluation, imaging for any suspected trauma according to ATLS protocol as well as labs to assess end organ health, electrolyte status, and nutritional status including CBC, CMP, PT/INR, and prealbumin should be obtained.
+On evaluation, imaging for any suspected trauma according to ATLS protocol as well as labs to assess end-organ health, electrolyte status, and nutritional status including complete blood count, complete metabolic profile, prothrombin time/international normalized ratio, and prealbumin should be obtained.
 Urine drug screen in this patient population is important as well as a pregnancy test for women of childbearing age.
 Elevated carboxyhemoglobin levels can indicate carbon monoxide poisoning and give insight into possible inhalation injury and impending respiratory failure.
-However, be aware that the half-life of carboxyhemoglobin has been shown to be 4 hours or shorter in a patient on 100% oxygen, and therefore low levels taken several hours after injury do not necessarily rule out inhalation injury.
+However, be aware that the half-life of carboxyhemoglobin has been shown to be four hours or shorter in a patient on 100% oxygen, and therefore low levels taken several hours after injury do not necessarily rule out inhalation injury.